 Does flood insurance cover all types of water damage in my home?

-No, but it covers most of the common culprits.
+No, but it covers many of the common culprits.
 Flood insurance typically covers water damage caused by heavy rain and melting snow.
 It also kicks in when nearby rivers, lakes, or dams overflow.
 Keep in mind, the “flood” can’t just be an event in your backyard.
 It must affect two or more acres of normally dry land in order to meet the technical definition.

 Does flood insurance protect everything I own?

 No. As with all insurance policies, specific exclusions apply.

 Flood insurance coverage can be broken into two parts: your home’s physical structure (frame and foundation, drywall, insulation, built-in appliances, carpeting) and your home’s contents (clothing, furniture, technology, detached appliances, etc.).

 Flood insurance typically excludes jewelry, cash, and valuable papers.
 It does not cover your actual land (i.e. your lawn and landscaping).

 Also note: flood insurance companies only cover basements (any spaces below the first floor) to a limited extent.
 Your policy may cover the structural components of these spaces and certain large appliances (washers and dryers), but not the kinds of valuable contents that may be found in refinished basements—furniture and electronics.

 Do I need flood insurance to cover sump pump failure?

 Not necessarily.
 Most homeowners can add something called “water backup and sump pump overflow” coverage to their home insurance policy by way of an endorsement: a piece of added coverage for a relatively small bump in your premium.
 Water backup is an issue that many people don’t know about, along with other surprising stuff that is not covered by “basic” home insurance.